W. S. Gilbert: Peak collaborative years

 During this time, Gilbert and Sullivan also collaborated on one other major work, the oratorio The Martyr of Antioch, premiered at the Leeds music festival in October 1880.
 Gilbert arranged the original epic poem by Henry Hart Milman into a libretto suitable for the music, and it contains some original work.
 During this period, also, Gilbert occasionally wrote plays to be performed elsewhere–both serious dramas (for example The Ne'er-Do-Weel, 1878; and Gretchen, 1879) and humorous works (for example Foggerty's Fairy, 1881).
 However, he no longer needed to turn out multiple plays each year, as he had done before.
 Indeed, during the more than nine years that separated The Pirates of Penzance and The Gondoliers, he wrote just three plays outside of the partnership with Sullivan.
 Only one of these works, Comedy and Tragedy, proved successful.
 Although Comedy and Tragedy had a short run due to the lead actress refusing to act during Holy Week, the play was revived regularly.
 With respect to Brantinghame Hall, Stedman writes, "It was a failure, the worst failure of Gilbert's career."

 In 1878, Gilbert realised a lifelong dream to play Harlequin, which he did at the Gaiety Theatre as part of an amateur charity production of The Forty Thieves, partly written by himself.
 Gilbert trained for Harlequin's stylised dancing with his friend John D'Auban, who had arranged the dances for some of his plays and would choreograph most of the Gilbert and Sullivan operas.
 Producer John Hollingshead later remembered, "the gem of the performance was the grimly earnest and determined Harlequin of W. S. Gilbert.
 It gave me an idea of what Oliver Cromwell would have made of the character."
-Another member of the cast recalled that Gilbert was tirelessly enthusiastic about the piece and often invited the cast to his home for dinner extra rehearsals.
+Another member of the cast recalled that Gilbert was tirelessly enthusiastic about the piece and often invited the cast to his home for dinner and extra rehearsals.
 "A pleasanter, more genial, or agreeable companion than he was it would have been difficult, if not impossible, to find."
 In 1882, Gilbert had a telephone installed in his home and at the prompt desk at the Savoy Theatre, so that he could monitor performances and rehearsals from his home study.
 Gilbert had referred to the new technology in Pinafore in 1878, only two years after the device was invented and before London even had telephone service.